About The drill

 FAQS

-There will be a check-in for any citizen or group of citizens that does not have the communication chain through their blocks, neighborhoods, or areas.
-The check-in will be at the Orem City Center Building (56 North State Street), beginning at 6:15 pm.
-Anyone who would like to check-in can go there, where they will meet with volunteers who will count them.
-Or they can call in to the EOC at 801-724-3870 or 801-724-3871.
-These phone lines are only active when the City of Orem Emergency Operations Center (EOC) is activated during a drill, disaster, or emergency situation.
+There will be a check-in for any citizen or group of citizens that does not have the communication chain through their blocks, neighborhood, or area.
+The check-in will be at the Orem City Center Emergency Operations Center (EOC), located at 56 North State Street, beginning at 6:15 pm.
+Anyone who would like to check-in can go there, where they will meet with volunteers who will account for them as part of the drill.
+Or residents can call in to the EOC at 801-724-3870 or 801-724-3871.
+These phone lines are only active when the City of Orem EOC is activated during a drill, disaster, or emergency situation.

 Please pass this information on to your lists of people if possible.